ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 (Tanota hure hure)

 One day, when I went upstream of a river for leisure,
-I encountered the child of a devil.
+I encountered the son of a devil.
-As always, the devil's child is beautiful in appearance,
+As always, the devil's son is beautiful in appearance,
 Beautiful in face, wearing a black robe,
 Holding a walnut bow and walnut arrows.